-Great players.
-Great moments.
-Great memories.
-The NFL is filled with storied franchises, long-suffering teams, new kids on the block and middling teams.
-Whether the club has won multiple Super Bowls or is searching for its first Lombardi Trophy, chances are some Hall of Fame talent has graced the roster.
+The NFL is filled with storied franchises, long-suffering teams, new kids on the block and middling squads.
+Whether a club has won many Super Bowls or none, chances are some Hall of Fame talent has graced the roster.

-Which teams have the most members in Canton?
+But which NFL teams have the most Hall of Famers?
 The results are surprising, and not always aligned with team success.
-These players — along with a few notable coaches, executives and owners — defined generations and, in many cases, led their teams to new heights.
+These players — along with a few notable coaches, executives and owners — defined generations and, in many cases, led their franchises to new heights.

-See how many Hall of Famers each NFL franchise has.
+Here's how many Hall of Famers every NFL team has.

 Houston Texans — 0